 Tomu is originally from Japan and completed his undergraduate study through Otago University in 2009.
 He has a special interest in manual therapy and exercise based rehabilitation.
 His biggest passion is sports physiotherapy especially rugby which he has been playing for over 20 years including a stint of a professional career in Japan.
-Tomu plays touch rugby and plays for North Harbour age grade, he also made his debut this year with the NZ Masters Touch Team.
+Tomu plays touch rugby and plays for North Harbour age grade, he also made his debut in 2017 with the NZ Masters Touch Team.

 Tomu is also qualified and registered in dry needling.
-Please note: Dry needling is different to acupuncture, so please have a chat to Tomu if you would like to get more info or to try dry needling.
+Please note: Dry needling is different to acupuncture, so please have a chat to him if you would like to get more info or to try dry needling.

 Terri studied at AUT University and has since joined the Shore Physio team.
 She is currently located at the Fred Thomas clinic and is also working for the Northcote Rugby Club.
 She has a special interest in sports physiotherapy and exercise based rehabilitation.
 Outside of work she plays touch, loves running and gym based exercise.